russmckendrick/records/content/albums/inter-alia-10234051/index.md

 ---
 title: "At The Drive-In - in•ter a•li•a"
-album_artist: "At The Drive-In"
+artist: "At The Drive-In"
-album_title: "in•ter a•li•a"
+album_name: "in•ter a•li•a"
 date: 2017-05-05
 release_id: "10234051"
 slug: "inter-alia-10234051"
+hideSummary: true
 cover:
     image: "inter-alia-10234051.jpg"
+    alt: "in•ter a•li•a by At The Drive-In"
+    caption: "in•ter a•li•a by At The Drive-In"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock", "Post-Hardcore"]
 ---

 ## Tracklisting